-Fall-term classes begin on Wednesday, August 31, 2016.
-You must ﬁle your schedule for the fall term on Tuesday, September 13.
-You may thus defer your ﬁnal decisions concerning courses until you have had a chance to meet with your academic adviser, visit classes (during course selection — a.k.a. “shopping” — period), and to consult instructors and other advisers.
+Fall-term classes begin on Wednesday, August 29, 2018.
+You must ﬁle your schedule for the fall term by Tuesday, September 11.
+You may thus defer your ﬁnal decisions concerning courses until you have had a chance to meet with your academic adviser, visit classes (during course selection period), and consult instructors and other advisers.

-Another resource for tips on course selection is the team of transfer counselors.
+Another resource for tips on course selection is the team of transfer counselors (“trocos”).
 While each transfer student is assigned to a particular transfer counselor, you are encouraged to talk to any counselor, especially if you note by his or her brief biography that you have academic interests in common.